SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 (74 actions!!)
-This Blueprint uses the Z2M (Zigbee2MQTT) imported Action sensor to sort out the multitude of commands from the Xiaomi Magic Cube Remote.
-The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
-Functions that are left empty will simply do nothing.
+This Blueprint uses a Zigbee2MQTT built sensor to sort out the 38 commands available from the Xiaomi Magic Cube.
+This gives you the ability to trigger actions using the remote.
+NOTICE: Using this Blueprint, this cube *can* be triggered 74 ways, but only 38 of them are unique...

 ## 📑 Changelog